vsespb/mt-aws-glacier/README.md

 * Tracking of all uploaded files with a local journal file (opened for write in append mode only)
 * Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve
+* File name and modification times are stored as Glacier metadata
 * UTF-8 support

 ## Coming-soon features

 * Multipart download (using HTTP Range header)
-* Ability to limit amount of archives to retrieve, by size, or by traffic/hour
 * Use journal file as flock() mutex
 * Checking integrity of remote files
 * Upload from STDIN
 * Some integration with external world, ability to read SNS topics
 * Simplified distribution for Debian/RedHat
-* Split code to re-usable modules, publish on CPAN (Currently there are great existing Glacier modules on CPAN - see [Net::Amazon::Glacier][Amazon Glacier API CPAN module - Net::Amazon::Glacier] by *Tim Nordenfur*)
+* Split code to re-usable modules, publishing on CPAN (Currently there are great existing Glacier modules on CPAN - see [Net::Amazon::Glacier][Amazon Glacier API CPAN module - Net::Amazon::Glacier] by *Tim Nordenfur*)
-* Create/Delete vault function
+* Create/Delete vault functions

 [Amazon Glacier API CPAN module - Net::Amazon::Glacier]:https://metacpan.org/module/Net::Amazon::Glacier